-In CMS, elementary students are identified for talent development when they perform consistently above grade level and demonstrate extraordinary problem solving in the areas of language, math and spatial perception.
+In CMS, elementary students are identified for Talent Development when they perform consistently above grade level and demonstrate extraordinary problem solving in the areas of language, math and spatial perception.
 When presented with an open-ended or challenging problem, extraordinary problem-solvers demonstrate creativity, critical thinking and task commitment in order to reach a productive solution.
 Identified students have clear or extreme strengths that require differentiated curricula and instruction to grow academically.

-In elementary schools, the implementation of the program is a joint effort by the classroom teachers and the talent development teachers who use the technique of "consultation and collaboration" as they develop curriculum and participate in professional development.
+In elementary schools, the implementation of the program is a joint effort by the classroom teachers and the Talent Development teachers who use the technique of "consultation and collaboration" as they develop curriculum and participate in professional development.
 At the elementary (K-5) level, the program is known as "Catalyst."

 There are six academic magnet centers that offer full-time gifted classrooms for students in grades 3-5.
 Placement is available during the annual magnet school lottery.
-Students in the Talent Development program are automatically offered placement in the Middle Years International Baccalaureate Program (MYP).
+Students in the Talent Development Magnet program are automatically offered placement in the Middle Years International Baccalaureate Program (MYP).

-CMS also offers a program for highly-gifted students in grades K-12.
+The Horizons program is designed for highly or profoundly gifted students in grades K-12.
 These students must be working at a minimum of 2-3 years above grade level in addition to meeting specific standardized aptitude and achievement criteria.
 Please contact the Talent Development and Advanced Studies Office at (980) 343-6955 for more information about this program.

 Each middle school receives support from an academic facilitator who works with students and teachers to develop rigorous, accelerated, complex curriculum and appropriate instructional practices in math and language arts.
 High-performing middle school students are evaluated annually for instructional placement in language arts and math courses.
-Some middle schools are candidates or authorized to offer the International Baccalaureate (IB) Middle Years Program (MYP).
-The MYP program is available through the magnet enrollment process.

-In high school (9-12), through the Advanced Studies Program, students may select the interdisciplinary or discipline-specific Honors or Advanced Placement coursework.
+In high school (9-12), through the Advanced Studies Program, students may select discipline-specific Honors or Advanced Placement coursework.
 All high schools offer Honors and Advanced Placement courses; some high schools offer the International Baccalaureate (IB) program in grades 11 and 12 and MYP for grades 9 and 10.
-The IB program is available through the magnet enrollment process.

 The CMS Advanced Studies program also offers students and families the option to participate in the International Baccalaureate (IB) program.
 This is a K-12 program that offers students a rigorous and challenging curriculum.
 It is inquiry-based and provides students with the skills and perspectives needed to successfully compete in the global world.
-CMS has five elementary schools that are either candidates or authorized for the Primary Years Program; five middle schools that are either candidates or authorized for the Middle Years program and five high schools that offer the Diploma Program (DP).
+CMS has five elementary schools that are authorized for the Primary Years Program; five middle schools that are either candidates or authorized for the Middle Years program and five high schools that offer the Diploma Program (DP).
 Students in the Diploma Program take college level courses and sit for international exams in all subjects.
 The IB program (K-12) is available through the magnet process.